losrobbos/file-upload-guide/README.md

 We will use Cloudinary as the provider, which allows us (at the time of writing) 10GB+ storage for free.

-To see an minimal fullstack code example of this guide, see this demo: https://github.com/losrobbos/file-string-upload-fullstack
+To see a minimal fullstack code example of this guide, see this demo: https://github.com/losrobbos/file-string-upload-fullstack

 We will use the example of an Avatar upload.